-When it comes to doing laundry, most of us toss in our jeans and T-shirts, start the "Normal" cycle, and call it a day.
-But your Samsung washer can do so much more: it's programmed with customizable features that, when used optimally, ensure your clothes and linens emerge spotlessly clean every time.
-Use the right cycle and garments will keep their vibrant color and last much longer.
+When it comes to doing laundry, most of us toss in our jeans and T-shirts, start the Normal cycle, and call it a day.
+But your Samsung washing machine can do so much more: it's programmed with customizable features that, when used optimally, ensure your clothes and linens emerge spotless every time.
+Use the right cycle, and garments will keep their vibrant color and last much longer.

 Note: Cycles, settings, and features vary by model.
 For product specific information, please see the user manual.

 Warning: Do not wash waterproof items and non-waterproof items together.

 Active Wear: For washable exercise sportswear such as jerseys, training pants, shirts, or tops, and other performance clothing.
 This cycle provides effective soil removal with gentle action for special fabric care.

 Allergen: To remove dust mites, pet dander, or other allergic substances from fabrics.

 Bedding, Bedding Plus: For bulky items such as comforters, blankets, and sheets.
 Use liquid detergent, and wash only one type of bedding at a time.
 Do not roll the items in the drum because they might get stuck.

 Bedding/Waterproof: For bulky items such as comforters, blankets, and sheets.
 Can also be used for waterproof or water-resistant items such as plastic mats, ski pants, raincoats, etc. Always use liquid detergent with this cycle.

 Note: Check the specification label on each item to see if the item is waterproof.